openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 Note that these test actions are implementation for mmdetection algo backend due to historical reasons.
-But since the actions make operations using OTX interface, most of test actions code may be re-used for all algo backends.
+But since the actions make operations using OpenVINO™ Training Extensions interface, most of test actions code may be re-used for all algo backends.

 One of obvious exceptions is the training action -- it uses real datasets for a concrete algo